FelixVita/sample-python-project-structure/README.md

 This repo includes a demo of Quarto Notebooks and Jupyter Notebooks.
 Feel free to have a look inside these files for more info.

+## GitHub Actions

+This repo includes a GitHub Actions workflow that runs the tests on every push and pull request.

+You can find the workflow file in `.github/workflows/ci.yaml`.

+This was adapted from the YouTube video [Unit testing Python code using Pytest + GitHub Actions](https://www.youtube.com/watch?v=0aEJBygCn5Q) by Carberra.